pytest-dev/pytest-selenium/README.md

     $ py.test --help

     selenium:
+      --baseurl=url       base url for the application under test.
       --api=api           version of selenium api to use. 'rc' uses selenium rc.
                           'webdriver' uses selenium webdriver (the default).
       --host=str          host that selenium server is listening on.